egonelbre/egonelbre.com/content/draft/tracking-resource-leaks.md

 ## Making it zero cost for production

-Now, all of this `runtime.Callers` calling comes with a significant cost, however, we can reduce it by conditionally compiling the code.
-Luckily there's a similar "opt-in runtime tracking" feature in go that we can hook into.
+Now, all of this `runtime.Callers` calling comes with a high cost.
+However, we can reduce it by conditionally compiling the code.
+Luckily we can use tags to only compile it only for testing.
+I like to use `race` tag for it because it is added anytime you run your tests with `-race`.

-We can have our "tracker" only compiled when `-race` is specified:

 ```
-// go:build race
+//go:build race

 package tracker
 ```

 ## Conclusion

-By all means, this is probably not a final solution for your problem, but hopefully it is a good starting point.
-You can add more helpers or maybe track the filename inside a `Tag` or only print unique caller frames in the test failure.
+This is probably not a final solution for your problem, but hopefully, it is a good starting point.
+You can add more helpers, maybe track the filename inside a `Tag`, or only print unique caller frames in the test failure.
 Maybe try implementing this for SQL driver and track each thing separately -- you can take a peek [at our implementation](https://github.com/storj/private/tree/main/tagsql), if you get stuck.

 May all your resource leaks be discovered.